wyl7/ClusterSCL/README.md

 # ClusterSCL
 The pytorch implementation of ClusterSCL.

-ClusterSCL is supervised contrastive learning scheme for supervised learning of node classification models on the datasets with large intra-class variances and high inter-class similarities.
+ClusterSCL is a contrastive learning scheme for supervised learning of node classification models on the datasets with large intra-class variances and high inter-class similarities.
 The main though is not restricted to the node classification task.

 Requirements
 ====